Amasa Learned: Early life and career

 Learned was born in Killingly in the Connecticut Colony, the son of Deacon Ebenezer Learned and Keziah (Leavens) Learned.
 He was prepared for college by a private tutor and graduated from Yale College in 1772.
 Learned taught in the Union School in New London.
 He studied theology, received a license from the Windham Association in October 1773, and preached for a short time before entering politics.

 While living in Killingly, Learned began the study of law in 1778.
 He was elected a member of the Connecticut House of Representatives in 1779.
 After moving to New London, he served again in the Connecticut House of Representatives from 1785 to 1791.
 He was a member of the convention which ratified the Constitution of the United States in 1788.

-Learned was elected to the upper house of assistants in 1791, and elected as a Pro-Administration candidate to the Second and Third Congresses, serving from March 4, 1791, to March 3, 1795.
+Learned was elected to the upper house of assistants in 1791, and simultaneously served as a judge of the Connecticut Supreme Court of Errors from 1791 to 1792.
+He was elected as a Pro-Administration candidate to the Second and Third Congresses, serving from March 4, 1791, to March 3, 1795; he was also the runner-up for another of Connecticut's at-large congressional districts in a December 1790 special election, losing to Jeremiah Wadsworth.
 He engaged in land speculations while serving in Congress.

 After serving in Congress, he was a delegate to the state constitutional convention in 1818.

 Death

-Learned died in New London on May 4, 1825, and is interred in the Cedar Grove Cemetery in New London.
+Learned died in New London on May 4, 1825.

 Personal life

 Learned married Grace Hallam in 1773.
-They had four children, Nicholas H. Learned, Frances Learned Chew, Ebenezer Learned and Edward Learned.
+They had four children.

 Learned's grandson, John Law, served as United States Representative from Indiana.